Q: How long should I plan on reading?

 Q: Ok, I’m in.
 What Bible should I use?

 Any Bible will work!
 We will provide a list of each day’s readings, so you can follow along with the verse numbers in any Bible.
 I recommend using a Bible that does not have study notes – when our Bible has study notes, we tend to spend time reading them as we try and gain a deeper understanding of the text.
 If our goal is to read from cover to cover, any study notes will slow us down.
-In worship we use the Contemporary English Translation (CEB), and there is some advantage to using the same translation we use in worship.
+In worship we use the New Revised Standard Version (NRSV), and there is some advantage to using the same translation we use in worship.
 But any translation will work, and it can actually be insightful in our reading groups to note how the different translations handle certain text.

 Q: What if I didn't start on time?